Claudiu0707/Claudiu0707/README.md

 \
 I'm always improving my skills and **love learning new things**.
 Even if I’m not the best at something yet, I’m **always willing to help** and use the opportunity to learn more.

 ## Skills
 **Languages:** C/C++, Java, C#, JavaScript, Python, VHDL\
 **Databases:** PostgreSQL

 ### What I like to work with
 #### Software
-- Android Studio (Java)
+- Android app development (Java)
-- Bluetooth
+- Bluetooth communication & device integration
 - Automation apps

 #### Electronics